Posted in Family, Moving forward, Us

 Tradition: the transmission of customs or beliefs from generation to generation.

 Sixty-plus years ago at a small cottage built by my maternal grandfather on a bluff overlooking Lake Huron, my siblings and a handful of cousins marched in an impromptu Fourth of July parade put together by the various adults in attendance.
-My dad, belting out some of the traditional patriotic songs and waving a large flag, led the small contingent of children around the cottage while the grown ups sang “I’m a Yankee Doodle Dandy,” “You’re a Grand Ole’ Flag,” and any other marching-type song they could think of.
+While my aunt banged away at the piano playing some of the traditional patriotic songs, my dad, waving a large flag, led the small contingent of children around the cottage while the grown ups sang “I’m a Yankee Doodle Dandy,” “You’re a Grand Ole’ Flag,” and any other marching-type song they could think of.
 Everyone trailed happily along waving little flags totally unaware of why, just having fun marching behind the big guy.
 This went on year after year after year.
 As the family grew, the parade – eventually nearly 30 strong – became a favorite tradition along the beach shore.
 Somewhere along the line someone furnished a long string of gas station flags that we all held onto while dad would holler, “Tighten up that line!”
 Lining up in front of the flag pole, our hands over our hearts, we would then recite the Pledge of Allegiance.
-Years later, as we all got older, the parade finally culminated with the bravest of the brave marching into the cold waters of the Great Lake, dad marching on until his hat floated on the water.
+Years later, as we all got older, the parade finally culminated with the bravest of the brave marching into the cold waters of the Great Lake, dad pushing forward until his hat floated on the water.

 And now we see my brother Terry carrying on the family tradition this past Fourth of July at his own cottage on Lake Huron with his own kids and grandkids.
 I clipped these pictures from a video he shared where we could hear him singing the same songs he learned so long ago.
 Just for fun, he’s the baby in the last picture at the top, where mom is carrying him, more than 50 years ago, at the end of the parade line.